 IMPORTANT: Do not operate the compressor without charge in the system.
 Addition of R-410A will raise high-side pressures (liquid and discharge).

 NOTICE: System maintenance is to be performed by a qualified and certified technician.
-The refrigerant charge for all systems should be checked against the Charging Chart located inside the access panel cover.

 The optimum refrigerant charge for any outdoor unit matched with an indoor coil/air handler is affected by the application.
 Therefore, charging data has been developed to assist the field technician in optimizing the charge.
 Refer to the charging chart inside the access panel cover on the unit and choose the appropriate column for the specific model being installed or serviced.